© Canva NFP

-The Boggomoss snail (Adclarkia dawsonensis), also known as the Dawson Valley snail, is an exceptionally rare Queensland endemic species with only two known populations existing in the Dawson Valley near Taroom.
+The Boggomoss snail (Adclarkia dawsonensis) is an exceptionally rare Queensland endemic species with only two known populations existing in the Dawson Valley near Taroom.
 One of these populations occurs on a Boggomoss (aquifer-fed moist environment) on Mt Rose Station and the other as a series of sub-populations in the riparian environments of the Dawson River.

 Although riparian environments are extensive, the preferred microhabitats the snail requires (deep, damp litter) are largely lacking.
 Accumulation of such litter is made difficult by the perennial flooding events which tend to scour the riparian understorey.